harry1321/Grocery-Sales-Analysis/README.md

 - Edit variables.json to ensure your cloud resource name are all set up properly.

 ```
-For GCP Credentials API Key you can refer [here](https://cloud.google.com/docs/authentication/api-keys#create) for instructions.
+For GCP Credentials you can refer [here](https://cloud.google.com/docs/authentication/api-keys#create) for instructions.
 Ensure proper IAM role was given to the user.

 For Kaggle API Key Refer [here](https://www.kaggle.com/docs/api) for instructions.
 ```